nikhilanayak/EarthConductivity/README.md

 ## How To Run
 To run, the Julia programming language is required.
-Install instructions can be found [here](https://julialang.org/downloads/).
+Install by running the following command in the terminal: `sudo apt install julia`

 Then, install the required libraries using the following line in the terminal: `julia install.jl`